Search | Directories | Reference Tools

 Effective Communication: Faculty and Students with Disabilities

-Communication between faculty and students with disabilities can directly affect the students' level of success.
-If interactions are ineffective, student performance is hampered.
-There is a great deal of stigma associated with disabilities that affect human interaction and a misconception that intelligence is somehow correlated with clarity of speech.
+The effectiveness of communication between students and faculty directly affects each students’ success.
+There is a great deal of stigma associated with disabilities that affect human interaction, and many individuals still hold the misconception that intelligence is somehow correlated with clarity of speech and other communication abilities.

-Some students might hear and understand everything that's happening in your classroom, but their contribution is dramatically limited because they cannot participate through speech.
-For example, some students who have Cerebral Palsy or certain types of brain injuries may experience difficulties in making their ideas clear through speech.
-Sometimes only close friends and family members can understand their speech.
-People who have speech impairments may choose not to use their own voices if they expect they will not be understood.
+Some students might hear and understand everything that is happening in your classroom, but their contribution is limited because they cannot fully participate through speech.
+This could be due to specific speech patterns, the stress of putting together clear ideas in a crowded room, or even just the full inability to speak.
+Students may choose not to use their own voices if they expect they will not be understood.
 Some use computer-based communication to share their thoughts through a synthesized voice.
-Oral exams, oral presentations, and group work may present difficulties if students are not accommodated properly.

 Accommodation Strategies